awslabs/graphstorm/docs/source/configuration/configuration-run.rst

     - NCCL_DEBUG=INFO
 - **lm-encoder-only**: Indicate that the model is using language model + decoder only. model.
 No GNN is involved, only graph structure.

-..  note:: Below configurations can be set either in a YAML configuraiton file or be added as arguments of launch command.
+..  note:: Below configurations can be set either in a YAML configuration file or be added as arguments of launch command.

 Environment Configurations
 -------------------------------------